-6.3.4 Risk associated with public holidays in specific regions/countries
+6.3.4 Risk associated with public holidays in specific regions/ countries tion dates of the Fund.

-According to the investment strategy, investments for the Fund are to be made in specific regions and countries in particular.
-Local public holidays in these regions or countries may result in differences between stock exchange trading days of these regions or countries and the valuation dates of the Fund.
 The Fund may consequently be unable to react to market developments in these regions or countries on the same day if that day is not a valuation date, or it may be unable to act on a valuation date that is not a trading day in the markets of these regions or countries.
 As a result, the Fund might be prevented from selling assets in the time required.
 This can adversely affect the ability of the Fund to meet redemption requests or other payment obligations.